-Examples of classes of customers include: residential; commercial, industrial; institutional (schools, hospitals, etc.); and fire protection.
+Examples of classes of customers include: residential; commercial and industrial.

 7.7 SETTING THE TARIFF STRUCTURE

 The final step in the setting of price control is the issue of determining how much each customer or a group of customers should pay.
 This is determined by the tariff structure.
 A tariff structure is a set of procedural rules that determine the service conditions and charges for various categories of users.